 When I first came to SAL groups, I had been attending a different recovery group for a year.
-While I had never heard the term of surrender before, it was skittered throughout many of the comments these SAL women made week after week in their shares.
+While I had never heard the term of surrender before, it was skittered throughout many of the comments of SAL women each week in their shares.
 Embarrassed that I was unfamiliar with something that seemed so fundamental, I kept trying to figure out what they were talking about.

 What Surrender Is